• Home

 My favorite things to treat are those that

-Make a big difference to someone's quality of life and healthcare
+• Make a big difference to someone's quality of life and healthcare

-Have limited treatment options in conventional medicine
+• Have limited treatment options in conventional medicine

-Leave no doubt about whether or not treatment has been successful
+• Leave no doubt about whether or not treatment has been successful

 Uterine bleeding checks all those boxes.
 I have had people come into my office who have been bleeding non stop for months.
 This is serious cause for concern and can lead to the need for blood transfusions.
 Even without meeting that criteria, that much blood loss leads to such a deficiency that it can be difficult to work and go about one’s life.
-The extreme deficiency in turn can exacerbate the bleeding.
+The deficiency in turn exacerbates the bleeding.

 Sometimes the excessive uterine bleeding is within the menstrual period.
 Some people bleed so heavily that they cannot leave the house during certain parts of their cycle.
 This, too, can lead to anemia, as well as worsening symptoms after the cycle, such as headache, nausea, anxiety, etc.